What is Emotional Intelligence?

 “No person is an island, entire of itself; every person is a piece of the continent.”
 John Donne said this, although I have changed the quote a little for reasons of gender correctness – the 16th and 17th century world of John Donne was markedly different too our enlightened utopia.

 The truth of his statement is unaltered.
-You need to build solid and effective relationships with other people in all areas of our lives and work.
+You need to build solid and effective relationships with other people in all areas of your life and work.
 All of us need to develop strong personal and professional networks.
 We also need to be able to operate effectively as key elements in the networks of others.

 When the first three pillars of emotional intelligence are firmly in place we can then begin to create and successfully manage such relationships and networks.